cysouw/diathesis/text/c07_reflexive.md

 {#par:reflexive-generalisations} Amidst the large variety of diatheses with reflexive pronouns, there are a few generalisations that stand out:

 - Diatheses with reflexive pronouns are valency-reducing alternations (main counterexamples in [@sec:reflexive-manner-of-movement], idiosyncratic counterexamples in [@sec:reflexive-accusative-to-nominative]).
-- Diatheses with reflexive pronouns exclusively use the accusative reflexive pronoun, never the dative (idiosyncratic counterexamples in [@sec:reflexive-genitive-passive-dative], and there is a productive dative pattern with *lassen*, see [@sec:infinitive-lassen-dative-reflexive-anticausative]).
+- Diatheses with reflexive pronouns exclusively use the accusative reflexive pronoun, never the dative (idiosyncratic counterexamples in [@sec:reflexive-genitive-passive-dative], and there is a productive dative reflexive pattern with *lassen*, see [@sec:infinitive-lassen-dative-reflexive-inversive]).
 - For obligatory reflexive verbs, dative reflexive pronouns are only possible when an accusative argument is present (idiosyncratic counterexamples in [@sec:reflexive-obligatory-dative]).
 - For self-inflicting reflexive reference, dative reflexive pronouns are only possible when an accusative argument is present (counterexamples in [@sec:reflexive-self-dative] and [-@sec:reflexive-self-dative-location]).